 Easy sourcing for fair trade chocolate products

-Developing products and making them ready for the market is a challenge, and fair products with a transparent supply chain are one of the supreme disciplines in the food industry.
+Developing products and making them ready for the market is a challenge, and fair products with a transparent supply chain are the supreme discipline in the food industry.
 Even today, millions of cases of illegal child labor and modern slavery are still being uncovered in cocoa farming.

 The Global Slavery Index estimates that there are currently 30,000 cases of modern slavery in Ghana and Côte d'Ivoire, and NORC's 2020 report finds that one in two children in cocoa farmer:in households in these markets work under illegal conditions.
 Tony's Chocolonely, the Dutch company that launched the Tony's Open Chain as a fair supply chain initiative alongside its own chocolate brand, has therefore made it its mission to make chocolate free of illegal child labor and modern slavery, every chocolate worldwide, by inviting all chocolate manufacturers to join the model with the Open Chain.